-We frequently get asked this question by adults who are interested in straightening their teeth but are not sure if they are a good candidate.
+We frequently get asked this question by adults who are interested in getting braces but are not sure if they are a good candidate.
 Your orthodontist in Greeley, Dr. Brad Edgren, is an expert in braces for all ages.
-He specializes in early intervention, but also treats teens and adults.
+He specializes in early intervention, but also provides teens with braces.

 While it is true that straightening teeth is easier when a person is in a high-growth stage of their life, namely the teen years, braces can be used in adulthood to achieve the same effect, namely well-aligned teeth.
-Today we will discuss reason adults choose to get braces.
+Today, we will discuss the reasons why adults choose to get braces.

 Reasons to Get Braces as an Adult

 If you have reached maturity and never had braces, you should at least have your teeth examined by a Greeley orthodontist to see if there are any problems with the alignment of your teeth that could lead to problems that could cause complex or painful issues.

 - Overbites: A good example of this is when you have a slight overbite.
 An overbite is when your top front teeth are farther in front of the lower front teeth, this is commonly known as having buck teeth.
 If the teeth meet at an angle, it can create friction and eventually wear away the enamel on your teeth.

 - Headaches: If you are experiencing frequent headaches, you may have Temporo-Mandibular Dysfunction (TMD).
 TMD is a disorder of the jaw joint that can cause pain in the jaw, ear, chronic sore muscles, or intense headaches.
 The root cause of this is a structural fault in how the upper and lower jaws meet.
 Braces can address this problem and rid you of TMD pain.